xinzhan/core-services.en/help/interface/admin-getting-started/admin-tool-experience-cloud.md

 ---
-description: Learn about the Experience Cloud Admin Tool, to  view a sortable and filterable list of all Experience Cloud users.
+description: Learn about the Experience Cloud Admin Tool, to  view a sortable and filterable list of all Experience Cloud users and policies.
 keywords: core services
-seo-description: Learn about the Experience Cloud Admin Tool, to  view a sortable and filterable list of all Experience Cloud users.
+seo-description: Learn about the Experience Cloud Admin Tool, to  view a sortable and filterable list of all Experience Cloud users and policies.
 seo-title: View Experience Cloud users and user details
 solution: Experience Cloud
 title: View Experience Cloud users and user details
 index: yes
 ---

-# View Experience Cloud users in the Admin Tool
+# View Experience Cloud users and policies in the Admin Tool

-Administrators can view a sortable and filterable list of all Experience Cloud users and their details in the Admin Tool.
-User details include a user’s product access, roles, and last accessed information. (**Note:** User and product management is configured in the [Admin Console](admin-getting-started.md).)
+Administrators can view a sortable and filterable list of all Experience Cloud users and policies with details in the Admin Tool.
+User details include a user’s product access, roles, and last accessed information.
+Policy details include a policy's (product profile) user, group, developer, integration and admin list, as well as detailed permission and resource information for the policy. (**Note:** User and product management is configured in the [Admin Console](admin-getting-started.md).)

 1. Log in to `https://experience.adobe.com/.`